-Everyone knows that the newborn stage is HARD.
+Everyone knows that the newborn stage and the famous 4th trimester is HARD.
 In addition to transitioning to life with a new baby, you’re often incredibly sleep deprived!

 In this week’s episode, I’ll be talking about some of the things that no one tells you about life with a newborn.
 Have a listen!

 Want to get your little one consistently sleeping 11-12 hours at night so you can be a functioning human?
 Join my FREE training HERE!

 Hey there, you’re listening to the, My Sleeping Baby podcast, which is all about baby and child sleep.
 I’m so excited to teach you how you can get your little ones sleeping so that you can sleep too and enjoy parenthood to its fullest.
 I’m Eva Klein, your resident’s sleep expert, mom of three, founder of the Sleep Bible online coaching program, and lover of all things sleep and motherhood.
 If you’re looking for tangible solutions for your little one sleep woes or you simply want to learn more, this podcast is for you.
 For more information, check out mysleepingbaby.com and you can follow me on Instagram and Facebook @mysleepingbaby.